whatifif/handgesture/README.md

 ## Work flow

+1. searching github for open sources and youtube for useful information.

-1. defining as many hand gestures as possible to cover all the keys on a keyboard.
+2. defining as many hand gestures as possible to cover all the keys on a keyboard and mouse.

-2. creating many data sets accordingly.
+3. coding for tools to create as many data sets as possible in short time.

-3. searching for a deep learning model which can track and recognise these hand gestures at real time.
+4. coding to use a deep learning model which can recognise these hand gestures at real time.

-4. coding for hand gesture recognition

-5. coding for hand tracking
+5. coding for tracking and capturing hand

-6. creating some demos such as basic calculation or a game.
+6. coding for some demos such as basic calculation or a game.

 ## Tools used for Team work
 1. github site for project page: [https://github.com/whatifif/handgesture](https://github.com/whatifif/handgesture)
 2. github site for coding work : [https://github.com/whatifif/handgesturecode](https://github.com/whatifif/handgesturecode)
 3. slack for team communication and instant file sharing: [https://sml109.slack.com](https://sml109.slack.com)

-## Hardwares
+## Hardwares and software
 1. Coding with MacBook Air (i7, 8GB RAM)
 2. ML Model training with nvidia GTX 960 (2GB Graphic memory) on i7 CPU, 8GB RAM, ubunutu 14.04 64bit personal computer
 3. Microsoft Webcam HD-3000
 4. MacBook Air webcam
+5. opencv and python 2.7
+6. jupyter notebook as python editor

 ## Hand Gestures as a Standard Way to replace a Keyboard and Mouse